helipilot50/orientdb-recommendation/README.md

 This method processes a REST request and responds with a JSON object that contains recommended movies.

-The customer ID supplied in the REST request is used as the key to retrieve the customer record.
+The user ID supplied in the REST request is used as the key to retrieve the user record.
 ```java
 thisUser = client.get(policy, new Key(NAME_SPACE, USERS_SET, customerID));
 ```
-Once we have the customer record, we get a list of movies that they have watched.
+Once we have the user record, we get a list of movies that they have watched.
 This list is limited by the constant `MOVIE_REVIEW_LIMIT`.
 ```java
 /*
  * get the latest movies watched and rated by the customer